-New students under the age of 18 must be enrolled by their parent or legal guardian.
+New students under the age of 18 must be enrolled by their parents or legal guardian.
 When enrolling, parents must provide copies of the following:

 - A. A birth certificate or similar document

+- B. Social Security Card

-- B. Court papers allocating parental rights and responsibilities, or custody (if appropriate)
+- C. Court papers allocating parental rights and responsibilities, or custody (if appropriate)

-- C. Proof of residency
+- D. Proof of residency

-- D. Proof of immunizations
+- E. Proof of immunizations

+- F. Parent/Guardian ID